Running with HTCondor

 Submitting Parallel Jobs

 Parallelizing SPRAS workflows with HTCondor requires much of the same setup as the previous section, but with several additions.
-1. Build/activate the SPRAS conda/mamba environment and pip install the SPRAS module

-(via pip install . inside the SPRAS directory).
+1. Build/activate the SPRAS conda/mamba environment and pip install the SPRAS module (via pip install . inside the SPRAS directory).

-SPRAS conda/mamba environment is activated and SPRAS is pip install-ed, you can install the HTCondor Snakemake executor with the following:
+2. Install the HTCondor Snakemake executor; once your SPRAS conda/mamba environment is activated and SPRAS is pip install-ed, you can install the HTCondor Snakemake executor with the following:

-pip install git+https://github.com/htcondor/snakemake-executor-plugin-htcondor.git
+$ pip install snakemake-executor-plugin-htcondor

 Then, to start the workflow with HTCondor in the CHTC pool, there are two options: